zMarkitos/zMOptimization_2026/Optimization_English.md

   max-entity-collisions: 2
 ```

-Limits how many collisions an entity can process per tick. `0` makes it impossible to push entities. `2` is sufficient for most cases.
+Limits how many collisions an entity can process per tick. `0` makes pushing entities impossible. `2` is sufficient for most cases.

 </details>